ONSdigital/csvcubed/external-docs/docs/guides/command-line/build-command.md

 ### Building a cube without configuration

-Building a cube without providing a [qube-config.md](../qube-config.md#configuration) configuration file relies upon the [convention-first approach](../qube-config.md#convention-first-method).
+Building a cube without providing a [configuration/index.md](../configuration/qube-config.md) configuration file relies upon the [configuration by convention approach](../configuration/convention.md).

 To build a cube using only a csv data file.
 For guidance on the correct data structure refer to the [Shaping your data](../shape-data.md) guide, the 'standard approach' is recommended as a good starting point.